Getting Arrested for DUI. What Happens?

 - Slurred speech

 - Difficulty retrieving wallet and/or license

 - Confusion or difficulty following directions

 - A disheveled appearance

 - Slow to respond to questions

 To establish probable cause for arrest, Field Sobriety Testing is commonly used.
 The National Highway Safety Traffic Administration(NHTSA) created these tests in order to assist police officers to establish probable cause to place under arrest those DUI suspects they encounter.
-If you or someone you know have been charged with DUI, contact our Atlanta DUI attorney today.
+If you or someone you know have been charged with DUI, contact our Law Firm today.